magronp/spectrogram-inversion/README.md

 For convenience, you can create a virtual environment and automatically install them as follows:

     python3 −m venv env
-    source env/ bin/activate
+    source env/bin/activate
     pip3 install -r requirements.txt

 ### Getting the data

-you will need to get the speech and noise data to reproduce the results.
+You will need to get the speech and noise data to reproduce the results.

 * The speech data is obtained from the __VoiceBank__ dataset available [here](https://datashare.is.ed.ac.uk/handle/10283/2791).
 You should download the `clean_testset_wav.zip` file, and unzip it in the `data/VoiceBank/` folder.
-Note that you can change the folder structure, as long as you change the path accordingly in the code.

 * The noise data is obtained from the __DEMAND__ dataset available [here](https://zenodo.org/record/1227121#.X4hjZXZfg5k).
 You should download the `DLIVING_16k.zip`, `SPSQUARE_16k.zip` and `TBUS_16k.zip` files, and unzip them in the `data/DEMAND/` folder.